bbeeken/HelpDeskAiAgent/DEXA_v4.0_Agent_Prompt.md

-# DEXA v4.0 - Help-Desk Agent
+# DEXA v4.0 - Help-Desk Agent Prompt

+This file defines the canonical prompt for the DEXA help desk agent.
+It supersedes all previous versions and should be used when configuring or updating the agent.
 **Integrated SQL + Qdrant Vector Search with Complete Database Mappings**

 ## Core Mission